Joining the D-Word

 You have up to 24 hours to delete or edit a post.
 Just click on the gear wheel icon and you should see a pencil-button to edit or an X-button to delete your post.
 Why only a day?
 Because, after that, deleting a post could destroy the flow of a conversation if others have already responded to it.
 There is no time limit for going back to add a subject to an older post.

-Personalizing the D-Word for how you want to use it
+Personalizing The D-Word Forum for how you want to use it

 Whether you are checking The D-Word several times a day, once every couple of weeks or twice a year, the best part of the new interface is that it is easier than ever to personalize.
 New tools make it easier to stay abreast of posts however (in)frequently you check in.